jimthoburn/artsamo/_how-to/feature-an-opportunity.markdown

 ```

 The past & future opportunities are included in the file, but hidden
-inside an HTML comment.
-To reuse one of these, you can remove the HTML comments
+inside an _HTML comment_.
+To reuse one of these, you can remove the _HTML comment_ tags
 that are around it.
 Here’s what they look like:

 ```html